-4.1 This Agreement constitutes the entire Agreement between the Parties with respect to the subject matter hereof and all previous representations, whether written or oral, are hereby annulled and superseded.
+This Agreement constitutes the entire Agreement between the Parties with respect to the subject matter hereof and all previous representations, whether written or oral, are hereby annulled and superseded.

+4.2 IN NO EVENT SHALL ANY PARTY BE LIABLE TO THE OTHER PARTY HERETO FOR ANY LOST OR PROSPECTIVE PROFITS OR ANY OTHER SPECIAL, PUNITIVE, EXEMPLARY, CONSEQUENTIAL, INCIDENTAL OR INDIRECT LOSSES OR DAMAGES (IN TORT, CONTRACT OR OTHERWISE) UNDER OR IN RESPECT OF THIS AGREEMENT OR FOR ANY FAILURE OF PERFORMANCE RELATED HERETO HOWSOEVER CAUSED, WHETHER OR NOT ARISING FROM SUCH PARTY'S SOLE, JOINT OR CONCURRENT NEGLIGENCE.

+4.3 Any dispute relating to this Agreement shall be resolved by binding arbitration pursuant to the Commercial Arbitration Rules of the American Arbitration Association ("AAA") and all such proceedings shall be subject to the Federal Arbitration Act.
+Each party shall select one arbitrator and the two arbitrators shall select a third arbitrator who has not previously been employed by either party and does not have a direct or indirect interest in either party or the subject matter of the arbitration.
+While the third arbitrator shall be neutral, the two party-appointed arbitrators are not required to be neutral, and it shall not be grounds for removal of either of the two party-appointed arbitrators or for vacating the arbitrators' award that either of such arbitrators has past or present relationships with the party that appointed such arbitrator.

-4.2 A waiver in one or more instances of any rights under this Agreement shall not constitute a waiver of such rights for other or future instances.
+4.4 A waiver in one or more instances of any rights under this Agreement shall not constitute a waiver of such rights for other or future instances.

-4.3 Should any portion of this Agreement be judicially declared invalid, unenforceable, or void, such decision shall not have the effect of invalidating or voiding the remainder of this Agreement, and the Parties hereto agree that the portion or portions of this Agreement so held to be invalid, unenforceable, or void shall be deemed to have been stricken and the remainder shall have the same force and effect as if said portion or portions had never been included herein.
+4.5 Should any portion of this Agreement be judicially declared invalid, unenforceable, or void, such decision shall not have the effect of invalidating or voiding the remainder of this Agreement, and the Parties hereto agree that the portion or portions of this Agreement so held to be invalid, unenforceable, or void shall be deemed to have been stricken and the remainder shall have the same force and effect as if said portion or portions had never been included herein.